 Dina Fraize, Certified Professional Midwife

-I have been serving birthing families in Central Masschusetts for many years, starting as a La Leche League leader and Breastfeeding Counselor in 1998, and now as an independent midwife since August 2012.
+I have been serving birthing families in Central Masschusetts for many years, starting as a La Leche League leader and Breastfeeding Counselor in 1998, and now as an independent Certified Professional Midwife since August 2012.
 As a home birth midwife I attend 3-5 births a month, along with a variety of conferences, courses and educational programs to keep my skills growing & current.

 My start in birth work...

 In 1998 I became an accredited La Leche League Leader.
 I began leading meetings on breastfeeding, parenting and nutrition; while providing individual breastfeeding counseling.
 I began training to become a birth doula through ALACE (Association of Labor Assistants and Childbirth Educators) and started supporting women through the birth process in hospitals, birth centers and home settings in 2001.

 I completed a Midwifery Education Program with Woman Craft Midwifery in Amherst MA, while attending an average of 3-5 births a month as an apprentice midwife.
 I was fortunate to apprentice with 3 different midwifery practices over 5 years giving me a diverse knowledge base.
 I began attending home births as a first year apprentice midwife in June 2007 with New Life Midwifery, and in early 2009 continued with a second apprenticeship with Black Stone Valley Midwifery.
 In October 2009 I opened my own supervised home birth midwifery practice under the supervision of Birth Services.

 I sat for and passed the national exam/requirements to become a Certified Professional Midwife in August 2012 and work as an independent midwife in Central Massachusetts.